 Moke Lake is a beautiful lake located only 20-minutes from Queenstown.
 Although close to Queenstown, Moke Lake is remote and feels like a truly peaceful escape.
 While there are a few different things to do at Moke Lake, the most popular is to hike Moke Lake Loop.

 This 6.5-kilometer-long (4 miles) loop track takes you around the perimeter of Moke Lake with beautiful mountain views.
 Moke Lake Loop is a fairly easy track that takes most people around 2 hours to complete.
 It does have slight inclines and declines, but nothing too difficult.
-While the trail is open all year round, in the winter months it can be slippery and icy, so do be careful!
+While the trail is open all year round, during the winter months in New Zealand it can be slippery and icy, so do be careful!

 Quick tip: You can camp at Moke Lake if you want time to try other activities like kayaking.
 It is a DOC-operated campground with very few facilities but makes for one of the cheapest places to stay around Queenstown.